deployKF/website/content/about/community.md

 # Community

-The __deployKF__ project is a welcoming community of contributors and users.
+The deployKF project is a welcoming community of contributors and users.
 We encourage participation from anyone who shares our mission of making it easy to build open ML Platforms on Kubernetes.

+---

+## Vendor Partnerships

+Are you a vendor who wants to support deployKF or use it in your product?

+Let's work together!
+Email [`team@deploykf.org`](mailto:team@deploykf.org?subject=%5BPartnerships%5D%20MY_SUBJECT) to discuss more.

 ## Slack